Lessons Your Children Learn or Miss on Vacation

 We mainly focus on trying new foods.
 What better time to try new things than an all-inclusive meal package?
-They tried escargot (gross!), lobster, crab legs, fruit soups and more.
+They tried escargot (gross!), lobster, crab legs, fruit soups, and more.
 If they don’t like it, ok.
-If they do, it gets added it to their vast pallet.
-We take “No thank you bites” which mean they try it and say no thank if they don’t want more.
+If they do, it gets added to their vast pallet.
+We take “No thank you bites” which means they try it and say no thank you if they don’t want more.
 Try new foods.

 My son played with a little girl in the pool and neither one of them knew they were speaking different languages.
 I sat and laughed watching them play in the water while joy and giggles spoke for them.

-We saw different bathing suits, hair coverings, dress styles, jewelry choices and more.
-Talking about differences in cultures is different than seeing it.
-Both on the boat and on the islands we saw every color of skin, eye and hair color.
+We saw different bathing suits, hair coverings, dress styles, jewelry choices, and more.
+Talking about differences in cultures is different than seeing them.
+Both on the boat and on the islands we saw every color of skin, eye, and hair color.

 They saw homes that look a lot different than ours.
 Telling a child to appreciate their home and showing them a shack where children their age live is a lesson that lasts.
 More is not always more and location dictates dwellings.
 We don’t have brightly colored houses like the Bahamas and they don’t have snow barriers like Cleveland.
 Location, location, location.